Nikon D5600 vs Panasonic FZ300

 |17.||Sony HX400V||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 Both the D5600 and the FZ300 are recent models that are part of the current product line-up.
 The FZ300 replaced the earlier Panasonic FZ200, while the D5600 followed on from the Nikon D5500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D5600 and FZ300 can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Panasonic FZ300 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D5600 or the Panasonic FZ300 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.